philipmgoddard/lmPG/README.md

 The purpose is not to replace the S3 lm class, but to learn how it works (and get some practice with S4!)

-I have built a class definition, and a plot, print, summary and predict generic.
+I have built a class definition, and a plot, show, summary and predict generic.
 Just as a demonstration, I have also included an accessor.

 ### Usage: